ObakeConstructs/j-ono-data/DATA_STRUCTURE.md

   ]
 }
 ```
-* Each Record File is in a folder corresponding to the first letter of its filename.
-* The Record File filenames are all based on the literal translation values.
-Because we're using the literal translation this way, we sometimes fudge what constitutes a "literal translation".
-For example, the entry for `fu fu` includes `fu fu fu`.
-Hopefully, it'll be close enough that anyone looking at it can figure out that it's just more of the same jōgo.

 ## IMAGE FILE
 * While, Image Files are not technically required, we made it a point early on that we didn't want to add any definitions unless we actually had a good representational image to back it up.
-The [Editor Tool](https://obakeconstructs.github.io/J-Ono-Search/pages/editor) requires image filenames.
 * Each Image File is in a folder corresponding to the first letter of its filename.
 * All Image File images are 400 pixels by 400 pixels and contain publisher attribution statements.
 * All Image File formats are JPEG (`*.jpg`), exclusively.
 * All Image File filenames must be unique and carry the `.jpg` extension, but otherwise have no restrictions.

+## OTHER FILES
+There is an index.json file and some folders with individual definition record files.
+These are not used by the Search program, only `json/all.json` is actually used.
+These files are deprecated, but necessary for some automation tasks.